 The 19th Century Grade II-listed converted barn has been lovingly restored into self-catering holiday accommodation with great care and attention to detail.
 It is spacious, well-equipped, warm and welcoming.
 Abercynafon Farm Barn is four miles from Talybont-on-Usk with its village shop / cafe, the Monmouthshire and Brecon Canal and four pubs (one of them Camra award-winning).
 Brecon, Crickhowell, Abergavenny and Hay-on-Wye are all within half an hour’s drive.
 But you don’t have to venture that far.
 The peaks of the Brecon Beacons, The peaceful Brecon and Monmouthshire Canal and the beautiful Blaen y Glyn waterfalls and Talybont Reservoir are, quite literally, on our doorstep.
 If you fancy shopping our local towns are home to quirky individual shops, cafes, book shops, art galleries, crafts and farmers’ markets.
 Hungry or thirsty?
 You’ll find fantastic real ale pubs and restaurants nearby whose menus are packed with food from local producers.

-Hardingsdown Bunkhouse is a perfect base for all holidays in the Gower Peninsula and surrounding area.
+Hardingsdown Bunkhouse is a perfect base for all holidays in the Gower Peninsula and surrounding area, Hardingsdown Bunkhouse and The Chaffhouse are a perfect base for all holidays in the Gower.

 Ceridwen Centre, a characterful, family run holiday retreat and pet-friendly business based on a small organic farm in North Carmarthenshire.
 We have varied self-catering & glamping accommodation – a large house sleeping 19, a glamping cabin sleeping 5, a double-decker bus sleeping up to 6, an eco-pod sleeping two and 5 Welsh-made yurts, as well as 4 B&B rooms and a function room.